 Glazes are pretty simple to make.
 Just a little icing sugar, butter, and milk are needed.
 Try adding a favorite flavoring like vanilla or almond to your glaze to compliment the taste of your cupcake.

-Most of the cupcakes above are very simply decorated.
+Most of the vintage cupcakes above are very simply decorated.
 Just a swirl of icing, or some gel or piped icing to attract the eye.
-Mouth-watering decoration doesn't need to be complicated.
+Your cupcake decorating ideas don't need to be complicated to produce mouthwatering results.

 The unusual cupcakes in the above photo were inspired by cupcake decorating ideas featured in the cookbook, "Hello, Cupcake!" by Karen Tack and Alan Richardson.

 Watch the above YouTube video, as the book's authors demonstrate how to make Corn On the Cob cupcakes.
 Then, visit Amazon and get the "Hello, Cupcake!"
 Kindle book.